Tristan Wirfs: Professional career

 On April 26, 2023, the Buccaneers picked up the fifth-year option of Wirfs' contract.
 In the 2023 season, Wirfs started all 17 regular season games and both of the Buccaneers' postseason games—switching to left tackle for the first time.
+He was again selected to the Pro Bowl that season.
+He was ranked 85th by his fellow players on the NFL Top 100 Players of 2024.

 On August 1, 2024, Wirfs and the Buccaneers agreed to a five–year, $140.63 million contract extension, a deal that made him the highest paid offensive lineman in NFL history.
 Wirfs started 16 out of 17 games in 2024.
 He was injured midway through the Buccaneers Week 10 game against San Francisco and missed one game.
-Wirfs was named for a second time as first-team All-Pro for 2024.
+He would be selected to the Pro Bowl for the fourth time in his career.
+Additionally, Wirfs was named for a second time as first-team All-Pro for 2024.
 He became the first player in NFL history to be named as first-team All-Pro in both right tackle and left tackle position.
 Wirfs led all tackles in pass block win rate for the 2024 season at 95.9%.
+He was ranked 28th by his fellow players on the NFL Top 100 Players of 2025.

+In July 2025, the Buccaneers announced Wirfs underwent arthroscopic knee surgery.
+He made his season debut in week 4 against the Philadelphia Eagles.
+On November 30, in a week 13 game against the Arizona Cardinals, Wirfs caught his first career touchdown from Baker Mayfield in the 20-17 win.
+He would miss two additional games in December, including week 14 and the season finale.
+Despite playing a career-low twelve games in 2025, Wirfs earned his fifth consecutive Pro Bowl recognition and was named a starter.